 Mary Somerville was a self-taught mathematician and polymath.
 Today she might be described as a popularizer of science.

-She was more than a popularizer, however: her acclaimed translation from French to English of Pierre Laplace’s groundbreaking book on celestial mechanics, with her own additions, became a standard university textbook.
-Her book On the Connexion of the Physical Sciences became one of the best-selling science books of the nineteenth century, a broad view of current science highlighting the underlying unity of scientific disciplines.
+But she was more than a popularizer: her acclaimed translation from French to English of Pierre Laplace’s groundbreaking book on celestial mechanics, with her own additions, became a standard university textbook.
+Her book On the Connexion of the Physical Sciences became one of the best-selling science books of the nineteenth century, highlighting the underlying unity of scientific disciplines.

 The word scientist was first used in 1834 in a review of Connexion.
 The reviewer, William Whewell, was conscious that people working in scientific disciplines needed a more specific word than ‘philosopher’ to describe them: he coined ‘scientist’ by analogy with ‘artist’ and ‘economist.’